504 Accommodations: A Complete Teacher's Guide504 accommodations being implemented in an inclusive classroom

 20. Provide graphic organisers (outline, flowchart, concept map) to structure information before and during learning.

-Example: A Year 6 pupil with low vision attends your English lesson.
+Example: A Year 6 learner with low vision attends your English lesson.
 You have put a copy of the lesson text in large print (18pt) on the student's desk before the lesson starts.
 During the lesson, you read a passage aloud and discuss it, then provide the passage in digital format so the student can increase the font size further at home.
 At the end of the week, you email the student a recording of you reading the next week's text so they can preview it.
 The student is now able to engage with the same content as their peers, not because the curriculum changed, but because you removed the visual access barrier.

 Response Accommodations